Kudaes/rust_tips_and_tricks/README.md

 [dependencies]
 litcrypt = "0.3"
 ```
-Then you just need to initialize the macro by adding this code to your project:
+Then you just need to initialize the macro by adding this code in your crate:
 ```rust
 #[macro_use]
 extern crate litcrypt;